 - Articles will be selected for presentation and publication on the basis of an initial abstract (which will be assessed to ensure relevance) followed by a review of full papers or extended abstracts.

 - An Open Forum session will give authors an opportunity to present new work or work in progress, which is not yet ready for review.
 For a presentation in the Open Forum session, please select “Presentation only” as the “Article Type” during abstract submission.
-Presentations in the Open Forum session will not be included in the Symposium Proceedings.
+Presentations in the Open Forum session do not require the submission of a full paper or an extended abstract

-- At least one author needs to be registered by June 18, 2021 for the paper be included in the Symposium Program and published in the Conference Proceedings.
+At least one author needs to be registered by June 18, 2021 for the paper be included in the Symposium Program and be available online in the Symposium website.

 - Authors of full papers effectively presented in the Symposium might be invited to submit their works for additional review and possible publication in special issues of the following journals: Heat Transfer Engineering, Inverse Problems in Science and Engineering and Computational Thermal Sciences.